James Jamerson: Jamerson's equipment

-Jamerson started on a school owned upright bass.
-After graduating from high school, he bought a German upright bass which he later used on such Motown hits as "My Guy" by Mary Wells and "(Love Is Like a) Heat Wave" by Martha and the Vandellas.
+Jamerson started on a school-owned upright bass.
+After graduating from high school, he bought a German upright bass which he later used on such Motown hits as "My Guy" by Mary Wells and "Heat Wave" by Martha and the Vandellas.
 This instrument is in the Rock and Roll Hall of Fame.

 In 1960 to 1961 he transitioned to electric bass.
 Jamerson played mainly the Fender Precision Bass, but is known to have briefly used a Fender Bass V and a Hagström eight-string later in his career.
 He continued to use the upright bass occasionally, as in 1964's "My Guy".

-His first electric bass was a 1957 Precision Bass, refinished in black, with a gold-anodized pickguard and maple fretboard, nicknamed "Black Beauty".
+His first electric bass was a refinished 1957 Precision, nicknamed "Black Beauty".
 The bass was previously owned by his fellow bass player Horace "Chili" Ruth.
-But the instrument was soon stolen.
+The instrument was soon stolen, leading him to replace it with an early sixties sunburst Precision, although this was stolen too.

-After his 1957 Precision Bass was stolen, he briefly replaced it with an early sixties sunburst Precision which was also stolen.
-He then acquired a stock 1962 Fender Precision Bass which was dubbed "The Funk Machine" by his fellow musicians.
+He then acquired a stock 1962 Fender Precision Bass, which would become his primary instrument for most of his career.
+It was nicknamed "The Funk Machine" by his fellow musicians.
 It had a three-tone sunburst finish, a tortoiseshell pickguard, rosewood fretboard and chrome pickup and bridge covers (the latter containing a piece of foam used to dampen sustain and some overtones).
 On the heel of the instrument, he carved the word "FUNK" in blue ink.
 He typically set its volume and tone knobs on full.
 This instrument was also stolen, just days before Jamerson's death in 1983, and never recovered.

 Jamerson used La Bella heavy-gauge (.052–.110) flatwound strings which were never replaced, unless a string broke.
 He did not particularly take care of the instrument, as he stated: "The dirt keeps the funk".
 The neck may have eventually warped, as many claimed it was impossible to play.
 While this made it more difficult to fret, Jamerson believed it improved the quality of the tone.
 In the mid-1970s, a producer attempted to modernize Jamerson's sound by asking the bassist to switch to brighter-sounding roundwound bass strings, but Jamerson politely declined.